An Open Letter to Honey Singh

 An Open Letter to Yo Yo Honey Singh is a 3.5-minute rap video featuring Rene Sharanya Verma, a student of St. Stephen's College, Delhi, performing at Café Zingo Star in Greater Kailash-II organised by Delhi Poetry Slam, an initiative that aims to "restore the art of spoken word into the everyday culture of the Capital".
 She performed before a 30-person audience.
 The subject of the slam was "Portrait of a Lady".
 The rap number was composed in one hour at the cafe.
 The video has been uploaded to YouTube using the handle "Delhi Poetry Slam".
-The addressee referred to in the title is Indian artist Yo Yo Honey Singh.
+The addressee referred to in the title is Indian musician Yo Yo Honey Singh.
 Besides challenging Singh, the video criticizes extant value systems in the media, advertising and the arts that demean women and treat women as commodities, instead of persons.

 Context

-Honey Singh is an Indian rapper whose work has been perceived as being vulgar, misogynist, promoting violence against women and a bad influence on youth.
+Honey Singh is an Indian rapper whose work has been perceived to be vulgar, misogynist, promoting violence against women and a bad influence on youth.
 There have been reactions in prose to Singh, such as from Annie Zaidi, who wrote her own "An Open Letter to Honey Singh" in January 2013, and Sandipan Sharma, who wrote "Thanks for the crassness: An open letter to Honey Singh from a parent" in July 2014.